 In the dropdown list under the Window menu, locate and click on Tools.
 This will immediately enable the toolbar if it is currently hidden.

-Step 3: Reattach the Toolbar (if Detached)
+Step 3: Reattach the Toolbar (If Detached)

 If the toolbar appears as a floating panel, click and drag it to the side of your workspace.
 A blue outline will appear, indicating where it can be docked.
 Release the mouse to reattach it.

-How to Use Photoshop Toolbar and Tools?
-A Tool-by-Tool Breakdown
+How to Use Photoshop Toolbar and Tools

 Understanding the Photoshop toolbar and its tools is key to mastering the software.
 This breakdown will guide you through the toolbar layout, tool options, and hidden features, helping you navigate and use each tool efficiently for precise edits and creative projects.